DEFRA/fcp-defra-id-stub/README.md

 - Customisable people and organisation data (See below)

-### Current Limitations
+### Planned improvements

-As this is early development, there are some known limitations to be aware of that will be addressed in future releases:
+There are some known issues to be aware of that will be addressed in future releases:

-- Reselection an organisation mid session will replace the `roles` array property of the JWT entirely.
-The real Defra ID will append the new organisation to this array.

 - Mock people and organisation data is limited.
 However this can be overridden by the customisation options described below.